kc963/recruiting-exercises/inventory-allocator/README.md

 ### Execution Instructions

-Once you have maven installed in your system, proceed with the commands written below.
+Once you have maven installed in your system, open command window on the inventory-allocator directory (which contains the pom.xml file) and proceed with the commands written below.

 **Build the project and install dependencies**: `mvn clean install`